winwiz1/crisp-react/README.md

 ```
 Each SPA is defined using 3 pieces of data: name, entry point (e.g. the landing page component) and a boolean flag.
 Ignore the flag for a moment.
 There is also an `appTitle`, it provides the application-wide default setting for the `<title>` tag in the `<head>` section of all pages.
 The title can be easily overwritten as needed.

 SPA's name "first" is used to define the SPA's landing page e.g. `/first.html` and name the bundle that renders the SPA: `first<hash>.js`.
-More information about all the data pieces shown above is provided in the configuration file.
-The file is copied during the backend build from one subproject to another and used to configure the client, the backend and the unit tests.
+More information about all the configuration data pieces is provided in the configuration file comments.
+The file is copied during the backend build from the client subproject and used to configure the client, the backend and the unit tests.

+The demo [website](https://crisp-react.winwiz1.com/) built using the SPA configuration shown above is available.

 To reconfigure the application to have a separate SPA for login and another one for the rest of the application, change the SPA Configuration block as follows:
 ```js